Alexander Messerer

 b.
 1960

 Work on a painting begins with prolonged observation.
-Messerer seeks a specific spatial condition before beginning to paint.
+Messerer seeks a specific spatial condition.

 Alexander Messerer graduated from the Moscow Polygraphic Institute.
-He lives and works in Peredelkino near Moscow and spends the summer months with his family in a village in the Vologda region.
+He lives and works in Peredelkino near Moscow and spends the summer months in the Vologda region.

 Selected exhibitions